opp1881/INN-JS/README.md

 innClient.addLoginButtonTo('container-for-login-button', handleSuccess, handleError);
 ```

-## Add checkout button to your application
+## Add the INN checkout button to your application

 ```
 // HTML